Generic selectors

 10.25259/SRJHS_37_2023

-Is PowerPoint killing the art of medical teaching and is the interactive board way forward?
+Is PowerPoint killing the art of medical teaching and is the interactive board the way forward?

 Department of Microbiology, MAEER MIT Pune’s MIMER, Medical College and Dr. BSTR Hospital, Pune, Maharashtra, India